white-tokyo/mbtsdk-unity/README.md

-# Milbox Touch SDK for Unity
+# MilboxTouch SDK for Unity

-This SDK for the developer to use Milbox touch module.
+This SDK for the developer to use MilboxTouch module.
-Milbox touch is the most flexible and easy touch control device for VR cardboard device.
+MilboxTouch is the most flexible and easy touch control device for VR cardboard device.

 <http://milbox.tokyo/>

-The open-source library allows you to integrate Milbox touch into your Unity app.
+The open-source library allows you to integrate MilboxTouch into your Unity app.

 ## Getting started

-- Download milbox touch sdk to your computer.
+- Download MilboxTouch sdk to your computer.
 - import MBTHelper.unitypackage to your project.
 - Add MBTHelper.cs to your main game object.
 - handling MBTHelper event in your script.